MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/manage-process-templates.md

    </table>

+::: moniker-end

 <a id="wit_correlation"> </a>

 ## Process template correlation with an existing project

-<p>To determine the type of process template that was used to create your project, review the work item types that appear in the <b>New Work Item</b> menu for Team Explorer and then compare them with the work item types in the following chart.
-If your work item types differ from those shown listed, then a custom process template might have been used.</p>
+To determine the type of process template that was used to create your project, review the work item types that appear in the <b>New Work Item</b> menu for Team Explorer and then compare them with the work item types in the following chart.
+If your work item types differ from those shown listed, then a custom process template might have been used.

 <table>
 <tbody valign="top">